Kim Newport Band

 with legendary host, Gay Byrne.
 She released nine singles, and played in every county in Ireland.

-1974-75.
-Gerry recruited former local band mates Dick Lynott, Joe Foley, and Seamie McGowan and the the band played it's first gig as Kim Newport and California in the Blue Lagoon, Sligo
+(both from Sligo) and the the band played it's first gig as Kim Newport and California in the Blue Lagoon, Sligo.

 Kim's first recording was with The Cotton Mills Boys